Tencent-RTC/TRTC_Flutter/TRTC-Simple-Demo/README.md

 3. Set parameters in `GenerateTestUserSig.dart` as follows.

 > - SDKAPPID: a placeholder by default.
 Set it to the actual `SDKAppID`.
-> - SECRETKEY: a placeholder by default.
+> - SDKSECRETKEY: a placeholder by default.
 Set it to the actual key.
 >   ![#900px](https://imgcache.qq.com/operation/dianshi/other/flutter_sig.237b3ce20dde2fa6cac972f49169e7e539d691fd.png)

 4. Click **Next** to complete the creation.
 5. After compilation, click **Return to Overview Page**.

-> The method for generating `UserSig` described in this document involves configuring `SECRETKEY` in client code.
-In this method, `SECRETKEY` may be easily decompiled and reversed, and if your key is leaked, attackers can steal your Tencent Cloud traffic.
+> The method for generating `UserSig` described in this document involves configuring `SDKSECRETKEY` in client code.
+In this method, `SDKSECRETKEY` may be easily decompiled and reversed, and if your key is leaked, attackers can steal your Tencent Cloud traffic.
 Therefore, **this method is only suitable for the local execution and debugging of the demo**.

 > The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can send a request to the business server for a dynamic `UserSig`.
 For more information, please see [How do I calculate UserSig on the server?](https://intl.cloud.tencent.com/document/product/647/35166).